 Also in Frontierland, there is plenty of Dia de los Muertos decor near Rancho del Zocalo.
 These vibrant and authentic decorations are really well done, and a great change of pace from the normal pumpkins elsewhere.

 Some traditionalist Disneyland fans don’t care for it, and if you’ve never seen regular Haunted Mansion, you might be disappointed by seeing the overlay instead of that, but for everyone else, this is great fun.

 In the last few years, a brand new Audio Animatronics Sally figure was added to Haunted Mansion Holiday’s graveyard scene.
-For 2019, the ballroom has a new cake (as always), featuring the Haunted Mansion itself decked out for its 50th Anniversary.
+The ballroom has a new cake (as always), featuring the Haunted Mansion itself decked out for its 50th Anniversary.
 This is one of the largest and most elaborate cakes the ballroom scene has had in recent memory.
 You’ll definitely want to check it out this year!